AlexsLemonade/OpenPBTA-analysis/.github/ISSUE_TEMPLATE/update-an-analysis.md

 #### What analysis module should be updated and why?

-_Please link to the current version of the analysis here._
-_Explain your rationale for the update._

-#### Proposed changes
+#### Why should the module be updated?

-_What changes need to be made?_
-_Please include a level of detail that will allow another participant to make the update._
+#### What changes need to be made?
+Please provide enough detail for another participant to make the update.

-#### Required input data and release version
+#### What input data should be used?
+Which data were used in the version being updated?

-_What input data will you use for this analysis?_
-_If you know which data release was used for the current version of the analysis, please report that here._

-#### Proposed timeline

-_To help others understand the scope of the changes, please report the expected timeline._
+#### When do you expect the revised analysis will be completed?

+#### Who will complete the updated analysis?